vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 ### Why do you allow drafting multiple agreements for the same user?

 Vipps tries to not interfere with how you choose to run your business.
-There are cases where one merchant might want to draft multiple subscriptions at the same time for the same user (ie. the user subscribes to multiple services from the merchant), and there are also cases where one person might pay for multiple subscriptions for other reasons (family/relationships/guardianship).
+There are cases where one merchant might want to draft multiple subscriptions at the same time for the same user (i.e., the user subscribes to multiple services from the merchant), and there are also cases where one person might pay for multiple subscriptions for other reasons (family/relationships/guardianship).
-It is the merchant's responsibility to know which of their users each drafted agreement belongs to, and to prevent drafting multiple agreements if that is not desireable.
+It is the merchant's responsibility to know which of their users each drafted agreement belongs to, and to prevent drafting multiple agreements if that is not desirable.

 ### How do I prevent drafting multiple agreements for the same user?